Are you suffering from Postpartum Depression?

 After a few weeks, these feelings will either go away or get stronger.
 If they don’t go away and you keep on feeling worthless and depressed, then you may have Postpartum Depression (also known as Postnatal Depression), which 10%-16% of mothers go through.

-Symptoms of PPD:
+Symptoms of PostPartum Depression:

-The symptoms of postnatal or post-partum depression are:
+The symptoms of postnatal or post partum depression are:

 - Feeling tired and exhausted all the time

-- Feeling angry over small things
+- Feeling angry over petty things

 - Strong negative feelings such as sadness, hopelessness, worthlessness, helplessness and guilt